 Between the ever-slowing skin renewal and the effects of our life and environment (sun, pollution, all the things that damage and age skin), we start to experience things like dull, uneven, congested skin.
 This is where exfoliation comes in – to kickstart cell renewal, and keep skin looking and behaving like a younger version of itself.

 There are two types of exfoliation: manual and chemical (fear not, chemical is not a scary word here).

-Manual exfoliation is just what it sounds like – using a physical process like a scrub or a tool (like microdermabrasion or the infamous Clarisonic) to remove dead cells by physically knocking them off the surface of the skin.
+Manual exfoliation is just what it sounds like – using a physical process like a scrub (please don't use this) or a tool (like microdermabrasion) to remove dead cells by physically knocking them off the surface of the skin.

 Chemical exfoliation, on the other hand, employs active ingredients like enzymes (usually from fruits, which act like Pacman to eat the dead skin cells on the surface), or AHA/BHA acids (you may hear ingredients like glycolic, lactic, or salicylic) which penetrate deeper into the skin and break down the connections between dead cells to release them.

 So, now we get to peels.
 The exfoliation you do at home is important for upkeep and keeping your skin healthy, glowing, and fresh between visits.
 Professional peels are the advanced and more potent versions of chemical exfoliation, accessible only to Licensed Skin Therapists and dermatologists.
 They’re designed to work on things like deep lines and wrinkles, acne conditions, and pigmentation/dark spots, all of which start in layers of the skin deeper than a scrub can reach.
 Professional peels literally go deep to get to the heart of the matter.